ColinKennedy/rez_developer_packages/rez_sphinx/README.rst

 build_documentation`.
 What happens when you do that?
 It will...

 - Validate that your documentation files are filled out.
-- Auto-generate Python API documentation just in time :ref:`sphinx-apidoc`
+- Auto-generate Python API documentation just in time `sphinx-apidoc`_
-- Link your current Rez package to other Rez packages containing documentation, by parsing your :ref:`package requires`
+- Link your current Rez package to other Rez packages containing documentation, by parsing your `package requires`_
     - Want more documentation-only interlinking?
 See :doc:`adding_extra_interlinking`
-- Auto-configure Sphinx, using your :ref:`package.py` contents
+- Auto-configure Sphinx, using your `package.py`_ contents
-- Auto-appends entries to your installed Rez package's :ref:`package help <help attribute>`
+- Auto-appends entries to your installed Rez package's `package help <help attribute>`_

 Some important things to note:

-- The "Auto-generate API documentation" feature just calls :ref:`sphinx-apidoc` under the hood.
+- The "Auto-generate API documentation" feature just calls `sphinx-apidoc`_ under the hood.
 But because the API documentation files are generated before the documentation builds, they are always kept up to date with your source code.
-To top it off, A common problem with :ref:`sphinx-apidoc` is it generates thousands of tiny, "10 lines or less" .rst files.
+To top it off, A common problem with `sphinx-apidoc`_ is it generates thousands of tiny, "10 lines or less" .rst files.
 This feature fixes that problem.
 - Interlinking one Rez package's documentation to another will **always** work,